ATTX-project/ATTX-project.github.io/attx_project/Use-case-Jyvaskyla.md

 * As an admin, I want add new vocabulary for classifying resources in the existing data set.
 Classification is based on the existing publication metadata i.e. it is created by linking set existing metadata values e.g. field of science to new concept.

-* As an admin, I want to make sure that the vocabulary data is updated every month
+* As an admin, I want to make sure that the vocabulary data is updated every month.

-* As an admin, I want to create a link from publication to the new vocabulary
+* As an admin, I want to create a link from publication to the new vocabulary.

-* As an admin, I want to publish publication metadata so that is can be queried using the new vocabulary
+* As an admin, I want to publish publication metadata so that is can be queried using the new vocabulary.

-* As an interested anonymous user, I want to be able to see the current parallel publishing situation
+* As an interested anonymous user, I want to be able to see the current parallel publishing situation.

 * As a user, I want be able to group data set according different vocabulary, e.g. field of science, organization or year.